spatie/laravel-littlegatekeeper/README.md

 First set up the username and password in your configuration file.

-You can protect your routes with the route filter:
+You can protect your routes by applying the middleware:

 ```php
 Route::get('/', ['middleware' => 'littlegatekeeper', function () {